-- ii.
-Normal C1-INH antigenic level and a low C1-INH functional level (functional C1-INH less than 50% or C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test). - 2.
-Member has normal C1 inhibitor as confirmed by laboratory testing and meets one of the following criteria: - Member has an F12, angiopoietin-1, plasminogen, kininogen-1 (KNG1), heparan sulfateglucosamine 3-O-sulfotransferase 6 (HS3ST6), or myoferlin (MYOF) gene mutation as confirmed by genetic testing, or - ii.
-Member has a documented family history of angioedema and the angioedema was refractory to a trial of high-dose antihistamine therapy (i.e., cetirizine at 40 mg per day or the equivalent) for at least one month.
+- b.
+Normal C1-INH antigenic level and a low C1-INH functional level (functional C1-INH less than 50% or C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test). - 3.
+Documentation that the member has normal C1 inhibitor as confirmed by laboratory testing and meets ONE of the following criteria: - a.
+Member has an F12, angiopoietin-1, plasminogen, kininogen-1 (KNG1), heparan sulfate-glucosamine 3-O-sulfotransferase 6 (HS3ST6), or myoferlin (MYOF) gene mutation as confirmed by genetic testing, or - b.
+Member has a documented family history of angioedema and the angioedema was refractory to a trial of high-dose antihistamine therapy (i.e., cetirizine at 40 mg per day or the equivalent) for at least one month. - 4.
+This medication is prescribed by or in consultation with a prescriber who specializes in the management of HAE.

-B. Acute Attacks
+Acute Attacks

-Authorization of 6 months may be granted for treatment of acute HAE attacks when the requested medication will not be used in combination with any other medication used for the treatment of acute HAE attacks and either of the following criteria is met at the time of diagnosis:

-- 1. Member has C1 inhibitor deficiency or dysfunction as confirmed by laboratory testing and meets one of the following criteria: - C1 inhibitor (C1-INH) antigenic level below the lower limit of normal as defined by the laboratory performing the test, or - Normal C1-INH antigenic level and a low C1-INH functional level (functional C1-INH less than 50% or C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test). - 2.
-Member has normal C1 inhibitor as confirmed by laboratory testing and meets one of the following criteria: - Member has an F12, angiopoietin-1, plasminogen, kininogen-1 (KNG1), heparan sulfateglucosamine 3-O-sulfotransferase 6 (HS3ST6), or myoferlin (MYOF) gene mutation as confirmed by genetic testing, or - ii.
-Member has a documented family history of angioedema and the angioedema was refractory to a trial of high-dose antihistamine therapy (i.e., cetirizine at 40 mg per day or the equivalent) for at least one month.
+- 1. The member is using requested medication for the treatment of acute HAE attacks - 2.
+The requested medication will not be used in combination with any other medication used for the treatment of acute HAE attacks and either of the following criteria is met at the time of diagnosis: - 3.
+Documentation that the member has C1 inhibitor deficiency or dysfunction as confirmed by laboratory testing and meets ONE of the following criteria: - a.
+C1 inhibitor (C1-INH) antigenic level below the lower limit of normal as defined by the laboratory performing the test, or - b.
+Normal C1-INH antigenic level and a low C1-INH functional level (functional C1-INH less than 50% or C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test). - 4.
+Documentation that the member has normal C1 inhibitor as confirmed by laboratory testing and meets ONE of the following criteria: - a.
+Member has an F12, angiopoietin-1, plasminogen, kininogen-1 (KNG1), heparan sulfate-glucosamine 3-O-sulfotransferase 6 (HS3ST6), or myoferlin (MYOF) gene mutation as confirmed by genetic testing, or - b.
+Member has a documented family history of angioedema and the angioedema was refractory to a trial of high-dose antihistamine therapy (i.e., cetirizine at 40 mg per day or the equivalent) for at least one month. - 5.
+Member has had inadequate response, adverse reaction or contraindication to generic Firazyr (icatibant) - 6.
+This medication is prescribed by or in consultation with a prescriber who specializes in the management of HAE.